mrsuber/odin_project_webpack-demo/README.md

-# monitor the changes made in this Project
+# Building landing page with webpack.
-## 01 step
+## 01 step "this step1 to step14 help you configure webpack"

 **First let's create a directory, initialize npm, install webpack locally, and install the webpack-cli**